Most people think about homeowners' taxes on a primary residence when someone mentions a property tax deduction. But there's more to it than that.

 - Assessments for water and sewer systems, sidewalks or streets

-- Portion of property tax designated for services
+- Any portion of property tax designated for services

-- Assessments from homeowners association.
-However, if the invoice from the HOA details the payment of any property taxes, these would be deductible.
+- Assessments from a homeowners association unless the invoice from the HOA details the payment of any property taxes, making this portion deductible.

 How to Pay Real Estate Property Taxes

-People usually pay their taxes in one of two ways: they pay by check once or twice a year after receiving a bill, or money is set aside each month in an escrow account with the mortgage payment and the lender pays the taxes out of the escrow account to the local government.
+People usually pay their property taxes in one of two ways.
+They pay by check once or twice a year after receiving a bill, or the money is included with their monthly mortgage payments and set aside each month in an escrow account.
+The lender pays the taxes to the local government out of the escrow account.

 Your mortgage lender should send you a Form 1098 by Jan.
-31 with information about payment of mortgage interest and property taxes.
+31 after the close of the tax year with information about payment of mortgage interest and property taxes.

 Taxes on a Second Home